 More and more, whether we like it or not – our personal privacy is becoming less private.
 Anytime we sign up for a new app or account that asks us to create a username and password – our digital identity grows larger in the world.
 How many times a day are you deleting spam emails or notifications from whatever social media site you’re into?
-Whenever you’re searching the web or on social media – look at all the advertisements in the margins that are made relevant to your most recent desires and curiosities.
+Whenever you’re searching the web or on social media – look at all the advertisements in the margins and the feeds that are made relevant to your most recent desires and curiosities.
 It’s almost as if your mind was being read.

 Reach over to sci-fi for a second, where in the mediocre Battlestar Galactica prequel, Caprica – the bereaved creator of the first Cylon (cybernetic lifeform node) takes all digital artifacts of his deceased daughter to create a hologram which eventually allows the chrome killer bots to transcend into a toaster with soul.
 The Japanese government is investing in the future of robots as a means to boost its ailing GDP.